-A scheduled check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the less-popular winter months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the less-popular winter months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the cold season.

 Among the leading ways to prevent a breakdown and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace

 .
-Just like most mechanical equipment, the useful life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various pieces to ensure there aren’t any cracks or leaks that could impact the safety of your home.
-Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.
+Just like any mechanical equipment, the useful life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+In addition, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to provide the heat, it’s important to examine all the various pieces to ensure there aren’t any ruptures or leaks that could impact the safety of your home.
+Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual HVAC maintenance to stay valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever breakdown in the middle of a cold snap.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Comfort Masters Service Experts.
+Most manufacturers’ warranties call for yearly HVAC maintenance to remain valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever malfunction in the middle of winter.
+Be sure to get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Comfort Masters Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?